 Xbox are a big brand leading the way in outstanding social customer service.
-The gaming tech giant has a strong social media presence, with a Facebook army of over 20 million fans and 7.09 million follows on Twitter.
-Their “Elite Tweet Fleet” has landed them a spot in The Guinness World Records for Most Responsive Brand on Twitter.
+The gaming tech giant has a strong social media presence, with a Facebook army of over 20 million fans and 7.09 million followers on Twitter.
+Their “Elite Tweet Fleet” has landed them a spot in The Guinness World Record for Most Responsive Brand on Twitter.
 Why?
 They responded to over 5,000 questions in an average time of 2 mins 42 seconds between 12 and 18 March 2010.

-Xbox also frequently say ‘thank you’ to fans that Tweet positive messages and occasionally will reward them for their loyalty to the brand.
+Xbox also frequently say ‘thank you’ to fans who Tweet positive messages and occasionally will reward them for their loyalty to the brand.
 For example, a selection of fans that Tweeted about their excitement for the launch of the Xbox One, received personal replies from Xbox and images made specifically for them.

 Mobile is king

 Whilst the mobile web has chugged along underwhelmingly (all mobile sites look the same), social app offerings have continued to innovate.
 Native experiences are continually improving, and it’s important to keep track of new business features.
-Alongside various calls to action, businesses might be offered new kinds of post and new features to help their retail offerings shine.
+Alongside various calls to action, businesses might be offered new kinds of posts and new features to help their retail offerings shine.

 A big reason for retailers to think carefully about their mobile presence is the sheer amount of traffic on mobile.
 If you’re sharing links to products or pages, then the mobile experience has to be good.
 Unresponsive or squished sites will score a hefty bounce rate.